Tell us about your background.

 Why did you choose the University of New Hampshire?

 I’ve lived in Dover, New Hampshire since 2009, which is the next town over from UNH.
 My wife has two graduate degrees from UNH and both my kids go to school here.
 We’re very invested in the community already.
 Years ago, I visited the campus and absolutely loved it.
 It’s a beautiful school, and I really like the people.
-Of course, I had some reservations about enrolling in a rigorous academic program—balancing time as a parent and as a husband—but the fact that the MBA could be completed in One-Year was a huge selling point.
-I was also struck by the support systems available to students, too: Career Services, The Graduate Programs Office, just to name a few.
+Of course, I had some reservations about enrolling in a rigorous academic program—balancing time as a parent and as a husband—but I was struck by the support systems available to students, too: Career Services, The Graduate Programs Office, just to name a few.

 What do you hope to do with your MBA?

 I am very interested in entrepreneurship.
 I have a few projects I’ve been working on over the years and I know this program will help me launch my own initiatives.
 Before entering the MBA, at least from a business perspective, I didn’t even know where to start with these initiatives.
 I had ideas that I believed in, but I felt I lacked some of the key skillsets that would help me day-to-day as I worked to bring the dreams to fruition.
 Early on in the program, Dan Silverman, who taught our Information Systems and Enterprise Integration course, told us to “Know what you don’t know.”
 That has stuck with me.
 It’s helped me recognize some of my own weak spots and work toward them.
 If I go back into corporate life, I am hoping my MBA will position me for leadership opportunities and responsibilities.

 Tell us about your experience in the program thus far?